 Our diverse, sustainable farm features everything from fruit and veggie production to free range chickens and pastured sheep, from wild harvested medicines to culinary mushrooms.

-Working with Weston, our Nature & Entrepreneurship teacher, students learn to garden, forage, husband animals, and discover value in the natural world from building structures to building fires.
+Working with Weston, our Nature & Entrepreneurship teacher, students learn to garden, forage, and process food, as well as discover value in the natural world.
 Real life examples stimulate interest in and reinforce lessons learned in natural sciences, entrepreneurship, art, communication, math, natural history, literature, and more.

 The school is hosted by Solid Ground Farm (SGF) in the rolling hills of Athens County.
 The 17-acre homestead farm and education center models sustainable agriculture practices, environmental stewardship, and conscious management of natural resources through participation with nature.
 Since 2008, SGF has hosted summer day camps, outdoor recreation events, and educational workshops.